cs60050/ArtificiallyArtistic/NaiveImplementation/README.md

 It applies the style on any new content.

-(TODO): Improve the model so that it can also perform extrapolation to new styles.
+In this implementation, the bilinear model is being trained to apply a certain artistic style to new content.
+Hence for different artistic styles, it must be trained separately.